HubSpot/dependency-management-maven-plugin/README.md

 # dependency-management-plugin

-Maven Plugin Mojo for validating that the versions in dependency management match the resolved dependency versions
+Maven Plugin Mojo for validating that the versions in dependency management and plugin management match the resolved versions

 ### Available parameters